Terms of Service

 No party shall make, or permit any person to make, any public announcement concerning this Agreement without the prior written consent of the other party (such consent not to be unreasonably withheld or delayed), except as required by law, any governmental or regulatory authority (including any relevant securities exchange), any court or other authority of competent jurisdiction

-The Customer shall ensure that the Data and Materials are kept secure, and shall use the best available security practices and systems applicable to the use of the Data and Materials to prevent, and take prompt and proper remedial action against, unauthorised access, copying, modification, storage, reproduction, display or distribution of the Data and the Materials.
+The Customer shall ensure that the Data and Materials are kept secure, and shall use security practices and systems consistent with standard industry practices and which will be applicable to the use of the Data and Materials to prevent, and take prompt and proper remedial action against, unauthorised access, copying, modification, storage, reproduction, display or distribution of the Data and the Materials.

-9.1 The Supplier grants to the Customer a non-exclusive, non-transferable, revocable licence for the Permitted Use only during the Term, subject to the Customer User Restrictions, to:
+9.1 The Supplier grants to the Customer a non-exclusive, non-transferable, licence for the Permitted Use only, subject to the Customer User Restrictions, to:

 9.2 Except as expressly provided in this Agreement, the Customer shall not:

-redistribute or resell the Data or the Services (wholly or in part).
+- 2.redistribute or resell the Data or the Services (wholly or in part) with exception of reselling or redistributing aggregated and calculated data (lowest resolution being 10 minutes)

 9.3 The Customer shall comply with the Customer User Restrictions.